oddbird/oddsite/content/contact/index.rst

     content: |
       **Interested in a chat with %s to find out more?**
       Ask us anything;
-      We're happy to answer your questions,
+      we're happy to answer your questions,
       big or small.
       If your business is a good fit, we'll offer a free in-depth project assessment!